ggbecker/content-navigator/README.md

 ## Features

-### Load Content
+### Open Content

-Load content by activating a hotkey or selecting the option through right clicking.
+Open content by activating a hotkey or selecting the option through right clicking.

 Press a key combination when the cursor is selecting a rule ID or when the clipboard contains a rule ID.
 It is also possible to navigate between content types when a content is opened.
 For example: if Ansible content is opened in the current editor and `Ctrl+Alt+R` is pressed, then the rule.yml file associated to the Ansible content will open.